smileidentity/smile-identity-core-java/README.md

 The **ID Api Class** lets you performs basic KYC Services including verifying an ID number as well as retrieve a user's Personal Information.
 It has the following public methods:
 - submit_job

-The **Signature Class** allows you as the Partner to generate a sec key to interact with our servers.
+The **Signature Class** allows you as the Partner to generate a signature to interact with our servers.
 It has the following public methods:
 - getSignatureKey
 - confirmSignature